 A closer look at South Africa's top safari destinations

-Phinda Private Game Reserve: Phinda enjoys a subtropical coastal climate, meaning it’s warm and humid year-round.
+Phinda Private Game Reserve: Phinda in the Kwa-Zulu Natal province enjoys a subtropical coastal climate, meaning it’s warm and humid year-round.
 Summer can bring heavy rains, feeding its lush landscapes and vibrant ecosystems.
 Winters are mild and dry, making it an ideal time to visit.

 Madikwe Game Reserve: Madikwe’s semi-arid, desert-like climate brings extremes.
 Summers are hot during the day but cooler at night, while winters flip the script with warm days and icy nights.
 A jacket is essential for morning game drives, but you’ll be peeling off the layers by midday.

-Kwandwe Private Game Reserve: Kwandwe’s temperate climate makes it one of South Africa’s most comfortable safari destinations.
+Kwandwe Private Game Reserve: Kwandwe in the Eastern Cape has a temperate climate.
+This makes it one of South Africa’s most comfortable safari destinations.
 Summers are warm but not overly humid, with light rain possible.
 Winters bring crisp mornings and evenings, but the days remain pleasantly warm—ideal for spotting big game against its scenic landscapes.

 Tswalu Kalahari: The Kalahari Desert is all about contrasts.
 Summer days can soar above 40˚C, but nights bring a welcome drop in temperature.
 The mornings are freezing in winter, but the afternoons warm up nicely.
 Expect clear skies year-round—perfect for stargazing on cool desert nights.